veilysupport/Veily-/README.md

 All configurations, profiles, and rules are stored locally on your device.
 Veily does not upload, sync, or transmit any configuration data to external servers.

-Note: Back up your data regularly using the ".veily" export.
-Uninstalling Veily or clearing its app data will permanently delete locally stored profiles and settings.

 ---